dcphq/failure-infrastructures/README.md

 ### About

-This is an inteactive essay.
+This is an interactive essay.
 Scroll down to trigger media on the right.
 Click on underlined names and footnotes for additional info.
 Jump to sections: [1.
 "On the Brink: Collapse as Code."](#brink) / [2.
 "Preventable Ruins: Material Collapse."](#ruins) / ["3.
 Collapse Camouflage: the Tactical (In)visiblity of Border Violence"](#invisibility) / ["4.
 When the Fortress Folds: Note on Resilience and Counter-Tactics"](#resilience).